Lee15946/AWSInAction/Developer/AWS CICD: CodeCommit, CodePipeline, CodeBuild, CodeDeploy.md

 ### AWS CodeArtifact

-- Software packages depned on each otehr to be build (also called code dependencies), and new ones are created
+- Software packages depend on each other to be build (also called code dependencies), and new ones are created
-- Sotring and retrieving these dependencies is called artifact managment
+- Sotring and retrieving these dependencies is called artifact management
 - Traditionally you need to setup your own artifact management system
-- CodeArtifact is a secure, scalable, and cost-effectivd artifact managment for software development
+- CodeArtifact is a secure, scalable, and cost-effective artifact managment for software development
 - Works with common dependency management tools such as Maven, Gradle, npm, yarn, twine, pip and NuGet
 - Developers and CodeBuild can then retrieve dependencies straight from CodeArtifact
 - CodeArtifact - EventBridge Intergration
     - Event is created when a Package version is created, modified, or deleted
-    - Inovke Lambda Function, active Step Functions State Machine
+    - Invoke Lambda Function, active Step Functions State Machine
     - Message to SNS, SQS
     - Start CodePipeline, Rebuild & redeploy an Application with the latest security fixes
 - CodeArtifact - Resource Policy